Anna K (designer): Biography

-Anna Kolomoiets was born in Kremenchuk, Ukraine, on November 20, 1995.
-She graduated from the local art school, and then entered the College of the Kyiv National University of Technologies and Design in Kyiv.
+Anna Karenina (Kolomoiets) was born in Kremenchuk, Ukraine, on November 20, 1995.
+She graduated from the local art school, and then entered the college of the Kyiv National University of Technologies and Design in Kyiv.
 At 14, she began modeling career and appeared on the cover of the "Top 10" magazine.

 ANNA K brand history

 In 2012, at 16, Anna K presented her first collection within the Fashion Scout of the Mercedes-Benz Kiev Fashion Days.
 In February 2013, Anna K for the first time presented her collection within the Fashion Scout of the London Fashion Week.
 During the same season she presented her collection on the big catwalk of Mercedes-Benz Kiev Fashion Days, which was praised by Vogue Italia fashion editor Elena Bara.

 The Anna K brand won the competition for young designers Design It in October 2013.
 Inspired by article "The Circus of Fashion" of Vogue international editor Suzy Menkes, Anna presented a series of t-shirts Fashion Circus at Pitti Immagine W in Florence in January 2014.
 After the presentation, the collection was ordered by European concept stores Luisa Via Roma and Colette.
 During 2014 there were more than 3,000 t-shirts sold.

 In February 2015, Anna K presented "The Little Match Girl" collection, inspired by the eponymous fairy tale of Hans Christian Andersen.
 At the moment, the collections of Anna K are presented at 40 stores in 25 countries.